Short-term residential treatment center for teen depression | ThreePeaks Ascent

 The teenage years are full of uncertainty and stress.
 This is because teenagers are just working out who they are and what their place is in the world.
 When things don’t go as planned, it can be tough for teens to cope.
 This has been especially true since the Covid-19 pandemic.
 In fact, “throughout the Covid-19 pandemic youth ages, 11-17 have been more likely than any other age group to report moderate to severe symptoms of anxiety and depression.“

 It is normal for teens to struggle with the ups and downs of teenage life.
-When those downs don’t bounce back, teens can sink into issues like depression.
-If you are reading this article you already have a hunch.
+When those downs don’t bounce back, teens can sink into other mental health conditions like depression.
+If you are reading this article you may already have a hunch.
 It is important to trust your gut when it comes to your child, after all, you know them best.
-With that said, take a look at these signs of teenage depression and see if you recognize any of your child’s struggles.
+With that said, take a look at these teen depression signs and see if you recognize any of your child’s struggles.

 Signs of Depression in Teens